nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `[name]`  is the name of the contact you wish to add.
 * `[optional fields]` are the non-mandatory fields you can associate with the contact at the point of creation.
 The fields can also be added using the add command.

-When the command succeeds:
+Valid command calls:
 * `create /name Oreki`

-`Noted, I have added contact with the name Oreki at index 1.`

-When the command fails:
+Invalid command calls:
-* `create /name`
+* Missing name: `create /name`

-`Oops, you did not provide the name of the contact to be added.`

 When adding contacts, if there is a contact with the same name, the program will inform the user that another contact with the same name already exists (not case sensitive)
 The program will then give the user the option of either creating a new contact (so there are 2 contacts with the same name), deleting the old contact and adding the new one, or aborting the current add operation